-SeaPort Art Center is a public platform and curatorial residency based in a two-story building in Athens, anchored by the studio of artist Dor Guez Munayer.
-At its core, SeaPort is built on the idea of hospitality - welcoming curators, artists, and audiences into a space of exchange, shared inquiry, and collaboration.
-Alongside its residency program, SeaPort hosts a vibrant public program of lectures, film screenings, performances, and more.
-Among these initiatives, The Rock Upon Which the Light Walks meals offer intimate, thoughtfully curated gatherings where professionals in the arts share local and seasonal Mediterranean cuisine, enriched by the Palestinian and North African heritage of the host.
+Alongside its residency program for curators, SeaPort hosts a vibrant public program of lectures, film screenings, performances, and more.
+Among these initiatives, The Rock Upon Which the Light Walks offers intimate gatherings where professionals in the arts share local and seasonal Mediterranean cuisine, enriched by the Palestinian and North African heritage of the host.

 Originally founded in Jaffa and Haifa in 2018, SeaPort relocated to Athens in 2025, expanding its scope while maintaining a commitment to Mediterranean discourse as a field of inquiry and a platform for solidarity.
 Today, it connects artists, curators, and institutions across the region and beyond, positioning the Mediterranean not as a periphery, but as a central axis of political, aesthetic, and intellectual negotiation.